pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 Without further refinements, such as with "round robin" polling of the known aggregates, the view will only be updated next time the aggregate changes.
-So if the first event of an aggregate is not applied to a projection, there is no way for it to know that aggregate exists, and so cannot possibly check for updates to that aggregate.
+Event if a "round robin" approach was taken, if the first event of an aggregate is not applied to a projection, there is no way for it to know that aggregate exists, and so cannot possibly check for updates to that aggregate.

 This last concern brings us to needing a single application log that sequences all events of the application.